Computational & Algorithmic Topology, Sydney

 Conference venue and local information

-Conference venue for the problem sessions and streamed talks will be Carslaw Building (F07), Eastern Avenue, The University of Sydney NSW 2006.
+Conference venue for the November/December part of the conference will (probably) be The Quadrangle, The University of Sydney NSW 2006.

 Have a look at our local information page for more details.